-Are you looking for ways to engage your reluctant writer?
-We recommend that you introduce humor into your teaching and start encouraging laughter.
-Pairing learning with laughter can be incredibly beneficial for your child’s educational career and general well-being.
+Are you looking for ways to help your child learn more successfully?
+We recommend that you introduce humor into your child's learning and start encouraging laughter.
+Pairing learning with laughter can be incredibly beneficial for your child’s education and general well-being.

 We’re definitely not joking when we say that there’s nothing quite like laughter.
 In A Christmas Carol, Charles Dickens famously wrote, “There is nothing in the world so irresistibly contagious as laughter and good humor.”

-Incorporating laughter into one’s daily routine also has long term benefits such as improving one’s general mood, feeling personally satisfied and boosting the immune system.
+Incorporating laughter into a daily routine also has long term benefits such as improving one’s general mood, feeling personally satisfied and boosting the immune system.

-Whether you’re teaching an entire classroom or homeschooling one-on-one we all know that teaching can be tough.
-Figuring out how to keep your students engaged and focused while also actually getting them to retain all the information you’re teaching (with topics they might be reluctant to learn) can be incredibly hard.
+Whether your child is being taught in a classroom or homeschooling one-on-one, we all know that the learning process can be tough.
+Figuring out how to keep your child engaged and focused while also actually getting them to retain all the information taught (with topics they might be reluctant to learn) can be incredibly hard.

-Over time, many teachers have used different strategies to incorporate humour without losing control of the classroom.
+Over time, many parents and teachers have used different strategies to incorporate humour without losing control of the classroom.